Monday, December 21, 2009

 A photo of my visit with a Grade 2 class at West Vancouver's Irwin Park Elementary School.

-An excerpt from the story...
+An excerpt from the first story...

 Chapter One - The Surprisingly Dangerous Nut Haul